 You may want to read:

 For we were so utterly burdened beyond our strength that we despaired of life itself.
 Indeed, we felt that we had received the sentence of death.
-But that was to make us rely not on ourselves but on God (2 Corinthians 1:8–9a).
+But that was to make us rely not on ourselves but on God who raises the dead (2 Corinthians 1:8–9).

 That I may know him and the power of his resurrection, and may share his sufferings, becoming like him in his death (Philippians 3:10).